input-output-hk/cardano-documentation/content/10-plutus/05-Plutus-tools.md

 - provide disciplined state management
 - present discoverable interfaces to the external clients
 - track on-chain information for smart contract uses
-- work in an emulated environment
+- allow developers to work in an emulated or non-emulated environment
-- deal with requests such as running contract instances, forwarding user input to these instances, and notifying these instances of ledger state change events.
+- deal with requests such as running contract instances, forwarding user input to these instances, and notifying these instances of ledger state change events

+The PAB can switch between emulated and non-emulated (real network) environments seamlessly.
+This makes it easier to write all kinds of different tests – unit tests, integration tests, property based tests, etc. The PAB allows DApps to easily communicate with it as the backend can receive and deliver messages.
+Thus, the DApp can send usual requests to endpoints that the PAB has exposed, and which correspond to actions and operations that any particular smart contract is capable of handling.

+Applications deployed using the framework’s libraries can run on the PAB, which provides runtime support for access to the blockchain to further perform smart contract operations triggering transactions based on the EUTXO model.
+Additionally, PAB features functionality for persistence, logging, and monitoring.

 The following diagram provides an overview of the PAB architecture: